Literacy, ELL, and Digital Storytelling: 21st Century Learning in Action

 Matsui and Lee's digital storytelling project, the American Immigraton Project, is a cross-curricular project that integrates both English language arts and social studies content; documentary filmmaking shorts; and multimedia fiction and nonfiction works.

 Cliff Lee provides more details about the project and supplementary classroom resources on the Pearson Foundation website:

 - Classroom Context

 - Writing the Voiceover Script

 The Pearson Foundation and the NWP

-Over the past four years, the Pearson Foundation has worked with NWP sites and instructors across the country to provide digital storytelling workshops for students and professional development sessions for teachers.
+From 2005-2009, the Pearson Foundation worked with NWP sites and instructors across the country to provide digital storytelling workshops for students and professional development sessions for teachers.

-On the Pearson Foundation website , you can view the contributions of NWP teachers, discover samples of student work, download resources, and share educators' challenges, experiences, insights, and tips for optimizing outcomes.
+On the Profiles in Practice website , you can view the contributions of NWP teachers, discover samples of student work, download resources, and share educators' challenges, experiences, insights, and tips for optimizing outcomes.

 Other NWP teachers profiled include Dave Boardman (Maine Writing Project), Pen Campbell (Third Coast Writing Project), Kevin Hodgson (Western Massachusetts Writing Project), and Judith Rance-Roney (Hudson Valley Writing Project).